-Follow steps 2 - 5 for assembly and installation of the passenger's side assembly.
-Note: The use of a heat shield is required on the passenger's side of the vehicle.
-The heat shield will mount between the upper bracket and the air helper spring see Figure "E".
-Position the shield halfway between the nearest point of the exhaust pipe to the rubber air spring.
-Ensure that the heat shield will not interfere with the normal operation of the air spring or the vehicle's suspension.
-Do not position the face of the shield directly over the axle, as it may contact the axle on full suspension compression.
+Follow steps 2-3 with reverse orientations for assembly and installation of the passenger's side assembly.
+Install heat shield between the upper bracket and the air spring as shown in Figure "A".
+Note: The use of a heat shield is required on the passenger side of the vehicle, see Figures "A" and "E".
+The heat shield will mount between the upper bracket and the air spring.
+Angle the heat shield so it will fall halfway between the air spring and the closest point on the exhaust.
+Be sure the heat shield will not contact any other components as the suspension compresses (ie. brake lines, shock absorbors, lower bracket, axle, etc).